Full-Body Conditioning Through a Burpee Challenge

 Training Protocols: EMOM, AMRAP, and Straight Sets

 EMOM (Every Minute On the Minute): Set a timer for a fixed number of minutes.
 At the start of each minute, perform the prescribed number of burpees.
 The remaining time in that minute is rest.
 Example: 5 burpees EMOM for 8 minutes = 40 total burpees with auto-regulated rest.
 As conditioning improves, the burpees take less time and rest increases.
-This self-regulating protocol is one of the most effective conditioning formats available.
+This self-regulating protocol is one of the most effective conditioning formats available because it rewards improved speed with additional recovery, which paradoxically makes the session feel easier as your fitness climbs.

 AMRAP (As Many Reps As Possible): Set a timer for a fixed duration (2 or 5 minutes) and perform as many burpees as possible with maintained form quality.
-This protocol produces a single number that serves as a fitness benchmark.
-Testing AMRAP periodically throughout the challenge provides quantifiable progress data.
+This protocol produces a single number that works as a fitness benchmark.
+Testing AMRAP periodically throughout the challenge provides quantifiable progress data that is otherwise hard to capture in a bodyweight-only program, and it is the only honest way to verify the adaptation claimed in the schedule above.

 Scaling Options for Different Fitness Levels